 Still Small's second production of The Prophet Project brought together a larger cast and more visual and technical elements, but retained the original production's commitment to the power of the living Word of God.
 Constructed entirely from passages from the Biblical prophets, the show combined music, dance, monologue drama, movement theatre, Greek chorus-type elements, and more in this ancient story of passion, betrayal, and ultimately redemption.
-Directed and music directed by Jasmine Myers, stage managed by Amelia Smith, assistant choreographed by Anne Overholt.

 The first ever staged reading of All Heaven Broke Loose, a new full-length drama about Jesus' death and Resurrection: from Judas to Joseph of Arimathea, Joanna to Pilate, a multitude of seldom-heard voices speak as the threads of history, Scripture, and their own lives are woven together in ways they never expected.
 Directed by Amelia Haas